msalah1193/CCheckbox-iOS/README.md

 - Include CCheckbox class to your project files
 - Drag UIButton to your UIViewController
 - Make it inherit from CCheckbox
-- Edit Normal Image & Selected Image from Attributes Inspector
+- Edit Normal Image, Selected Image and Selected State from Attributes Inspector